Hillson Pennine: Design and development

 The Pennine was a small high-wing braced monoplane powered by a 36 hp Praga B two-cylinder piston engine, though originally designed for an 80 hp Aspin engine.
-It was wooden-built and had fixed tailwheel landing gear.
+It was built of wood and had fixed tailwheel landing gear.
 The Pennine, designed to be simple, had an unconventional control system with a normal elevator and spoilers on the leading edge of the mainplane, but had a fixed rudder with just a trim tab and no ailerons.
-Started in 1936 and completed in 1937 it was moved to Barton Aerodrome.
-The Penine became airborne during a high-speed taxi test on 4 February 1937, the controls had not been adjusted and it took Sykes half-an-hour of circling to the left to get down safely.
-The aircraft was not flown again, the company concentrating on a design for a trainer (the Hillson Helvellyn) and with space a premium for wartime work the Pennine was dismantled.
+Started in 1936 and completed in 1937, it was moved to Barton Aerodrome.
+The Pennine became airborne during a high-speed taxi test on 4 February 1937; the controls had not been adjusted and it took Sykes half-an-hour of circling to the left to get down safely.
+The aircraft was not flown again, the company concentrating on a design for a trainer (the Hillson Helvellyn), and with space a premium for wartime work the Pennine was dismantled.
 The registration G-AFBX was cancelled on 19 November 1945.